Real-Change/emerald-city-resource-guide/README.md

 - PORT - the port you'll use to run the app locally (e.g. 8080)
 - GMAIL_USER - the email address that will send the emails using Nodemailer (e.g. NAME@gmail.com)
 - GMAIL_PASS - the password for the email address listed above

+## Testing
+Local testing is conducted using mocha and chai.
+The test file within this repo is intended to cover the server methods that transform the user inputs in the search form into a SQL query and then retrieves the corresponding records from the database.

 ## Upcoming Features
 - Print button to print search results to PDF (ETA 4/26/19)